 Base salaries serve to provide fixed cash compensation to our executive officers for performing their ongoing responsibilities.
-Base salaries for our executive officers are approved by the Compensation Committee upon employment, and are reviewed and adjusted, as appropriate, upon the recommendation of the Compensation Committee on an annual basis, based on consideration of various factors, including:
+Base salaries for our executive officers are approved by the Compensation Committee in connection with the commencement of employment, and are reviewed and adjusted, as appropriate, upon the recommendation of the Compensation Committee on an annual basis, based on consideration of various factors, including:

-- The individual's role and responsibilities;

-- Individual contribution and performance over the past year;

-- Overall experience and expertise;

-- Current base salary;
+- The individual's role and responsibilities; - Individual contribution and performance over the past year; - Overall experience and expertise; - · Current base salary;

-- · Labor market conditions;
+- Labor market conditions;

 - Inflation;

 - Corporate performance;

-- Succession planning; and
+- · Succession planning; and

 - Salaries for similar positions within our industry.

-The compensation of our named executive officers is generally determined and approved by our Board, based on the recommendation of the Compensation Committee.
-The below 2022 base salaries were in line with the general policies implemented across the Company in setting pay increases for 2022 pursuant to our Compensation Committee's plan to bring the total compensation of our executives closer to the 50th percentile of our peer group over several years.
-The 2022 base salaries that became effective as of January 1, 2022 were as follows:
+The compensation of our named executive officers, including our chief executive officer, is generally determined and approved by our Compensation Committee, based on the recommendation of the Compensation Committee.
+The below 2023 base salaries were in line with the general policies implemented across the Company in setting pay increases for 2023 pursuant to our Compensation Committee's plan to bring the total compensation of our executives closer to the 50th percentile of our peer group over several years.
+The 2023 base salaries that became effective as of January 1, 2023 were as follows:

-NAME 2022 BASE SALARY (\$)(2)
+NAME 2023 BASE SALARY (\$) (1)

 R. Erik Holmlin, Ph.D.
-545,000
+600,000

-Mark Oldakowski 420,000
+Mark Oldakowski 460,000

-Alka Chaubey, Ph.D., FACMG 400,000
+Alka Chaubey, Ph.D., FACMG 440,000

-Soheil Shams, Ph.D.
-(1) 345,000